MASA: Rethinking the Representational Bottleneck in LoRA with Multi-A Shared Adaptation: Rationale for Summation-Based Aggregation

 \paragraph{Dense aggregation is a competitive alternative when parameter / latency budgets are strict.} Recent evidence suggests that averaging (either uniform or softly-weighted) can achieve comparable quality to hard routing while simplifying optimization:

-\begin{itemize} \item SmoothMoE replaces top-$k$ gating with a soft mask.
-With identical expert backends, the dense variant stays within $0.1$ BLEU of the routed model on WMT En-De while reducing gradient variance and eliminating auxiliary losses. \item On ImageNet, V-MoE, reports that a dense (all-expert) mixture narrows the accuracy gap with routed ViT-MoE to less than $0.3$ pp, while avoiding load-balancing issues. \item UnifiedMoE shows that additive expert fusion is at most $0.2$ bits / char behind Switch-Transformer on C4, yet is considerably easier to train. \end{itemize}
+\begin{itemize} \item SmoothMoE \cite{xu2025smoothness} replaces top-$k$ gating with a soft mask.
+With identical expert backends, the dense variant stays within $0.1$ BLEU of the routed model on WMT En-De while reducing gradient variance and eliminating auxiliary losses. \item On ImageNet, V-MoE~\cite{riquelme2021scaling}, reports that a dense (all-expert) mixture narrows the accuracy gap with routed ViT-MoE to less than $0.3$pp, while avoiding load-balancing issues. \end{itemize}